Vikas Mishra (economist): Education

-After India's Independence Dr Mishra, who was studying Law to help Indian freedom fighters, decided not to become a practising lawyer.
-Teaching and research were to be his future.
-Without any government funding, he went to England for further studies.
-Earlier he did his M.Com. and LL.B. from Lucknow University.
+After India's independence, Mishra, who was studying Law to help Indian anti-colonial activists, decided not to become a practising lawyer.
+Instead, he chose to dedicate himself towards teaching and research.
+He initially did his M.Com. and LL.B. from Lucknow University.

-After teaching for five years, he went to England in 1952 and earned his M.A.(Economics) from the University of Manchester and his PhD from the London School of Economics.
+After teaching for five years, he went to England in 1952 and earned his M.A.(Economics) from the University of Manchester and his PhD from the London School of Economics under Nobel laureate Sir William Arthur Lewis.